Lightened-up creamy lemon goodness!

 First thing to know is that these Greek yogurt lemon bars are not super sweet.
 I reduced the sugar from traditional lemon bar/cheesecake bar recipes to a scant 1/3 cup for the entire pan of bars.
 What you’ll really taste is that tart lemon flavor and tangy Greek yogurt.

-The crust for today’s lemon bars is the same I use for my skinny chocolate chip cheesecake bars: 6 full sheet graham crackers and 2 Tablespoons of melted butter.
+The crust for today’s lemon bars is the same I use for my light chocolate chip cheesecake bars and light raspberry swirl cheesecake bars.
+You’ll need 6 full sheet graham crackers and 2 Tablespoons of melted butter.
 I’ve made this crust with melted coconut oil and it’s still perfection.
 You want to use a fat that is solid at room temperature because it helps keep the crust intact.
 So butter or coconut oil, your choice.

 Let’s talk about that lusciously creamy lemon filling.
 It’s a total breeze, made from only 6 simple ingredients: plain Greek yogurt, cream cheese, eggs, lemons, sugar, and vanilla extract.
 Make sure you are using Greek yogurt.
 You need very thick and rich yogurt for today’s lemon bars.
 My preferred brand is FAGE, but I’ve also had success with Chobani.
 The filling will not set without a thick-style yogurt.
 I always use nonfat.

-Likewise, the filling won’t appropriately set without the eggs or brick-style cream cheese– the kind that is sold in a block.
+Likewise, the filling won’t appropriately set without the eggs or brick-style cream cheese—the kind that is sold in a brick.
 Do not use cream cheese spread or whipped cream cheese.
 I use reduced fat brick-style cream cheese.